 Having a customer portal where the users can do most of the quotation work themselves is a dream for many B2B companies.
 Today there are a number of platforms out there for this.
 Most of them are easy to integrate with web applications like CAD configurators and can be synced with modern ERP systems.

 The customer portals open up more possibilities for the professional B2B customers that have clients of their own.
-The need for sales to handle every single quotation request can be reduced to a more complementary role to help customers that get stuck, have special requests or are extra important to the company.
+The need for sales to handle every single quotation request can be reduced, and sales can take a more complementary role to help customers that get stuck, have special requests or are extra important to the company.

 |Benefits with strategy B|

 |+ Makes it easy to work with multiple configurations in the same quotation|

 + Makes it easy for professionals to come back and do repeat orders

 + Makes it easy for professionals to work with multiple quotations